 (2) the court finds that the young person has a mental disease or defect other than a serious mental condition an represents a substantial danger to others, requiring conditional release or commitment to a hospital or facility.

-Individuals found REI are placed under the jurisdiction of the Board for the maximum sentence they could have received if found guilty of the crime.
+Individuals found REI are placed under the jurisdiction of the Board for the maximum sentence they could have received if found guilty of the crime or until age 25, whichever is shorter.
 Sentencing guidelines do not apply.

 The Psychiatric Security Review Board’s Statutory Functions are: